-Shortly after I returned God led my family to an independent church and me to a Bible study on the Gospel of Luke.
+Shortly after I returned, God led my family to an independent church and me to a Bible study on the Gospel of Luke.
 I had an epiphany while studying Luke’s gospel.
 Church leaders acknowledged God was with Jesus, yet they hated him.
 In their eyes, Jesus did everything wrong.
 Church leaders fasted.
 Jesus ate and drank.
 Church leaders mourned.
 Jesus laughed.
 They expected Jesus to dance to their tune.
 Jesus refused.

 I know how it feels to be out of step with church leaders.
 Every pastor who treated me hateful had first acknowledged they recognized the call of God on my life.
 Their behavior can be traced in the Bible from Genesis to Revelations.
-Hatred has been in the church from the day Cain worshipped by Abel’s side and then murdered him in the field.
+Hatred has been in the church since the day Cain worshipped by Abel’s side and then murdered him in the field.
 Abel paid a high price for God’s approval.
-The price I paid was not as costly as Abel’s but it was painful.
+The price I paid was not as costly as Abel’s, but it was painful.

 “In your struggle against sin, you have not yet resisted to the point of shedding your blood.
-And you have forgotten that word of encouragement that addresses you as sons: “My son, do not make light of the Lord’s discipline, and do not lose heart when he rebukes you, because the Lord disciplines those he loves, and he punishes everyone he accepts as a son.”
-Hebrews 12:4-6, NIV
+And you have forgotten that word of encouragement that addresses you as sons: “My son, do not make light of the Lord’s discipline, and do not lose heart when he rebukes you, because the Lord disciplines those he loves, and he punishes everyone he accepts as a son” [Hebrews 12:4-6, NIV].

 The sin Jesus struggled with is the same sin Christians struggle with today.
-The sin produced by modern-day Cains’ who hate us because they know God approves of us.
+The sin produced by modern-day Cains’ who hate us, because they know God approves of us.
 Their hatred teaches us to worship God instead of his shepherds.

 The day will come when God separates the sheep from the goats and the chaff from the wheat.
-I am willing to wait and even die in faith believing God will have a place for me when his kingdom comes to planet earth.
+I am willing to wait and even die with faith God will have a place for me when his kingdom comes to planet earth.
 I am a member of the church, but not the edifices built by men and ruled by their whims.
 My membership resides in the church Jesus is building where people are treated with dignity because Cains’ are not allowed.